 The Canadian Academy believes that “we are the stories we tell,” and as such, the media establishment has an obligation to ensure that every media professional has the opportunity to share their story and fully participate in the industry.
-We are committed to addressing systemic racism and fostering inclusion in our own practices, while advocating for and building equity within the larger Canadian media ecosystem.
+We are committed to addressing systemic racism and fostering inclusion in our own practices, while advocating for and building equity across the broader Canadian media ecosystem.

-The Academy acknowledges the harmful role it has historically played in perpetuating racist and discriminatory practices and recognizes that diversity, equity, and inclusion at the Academy and in the media landscape requires the dismantling of systemic racism and discriminatory practices within the Academy.
-As the largest non-profit professional media arts organization in Canada, the Academy has a responsibility to examine our own practices, learn how to strengthen inclusion internally and externally while ultimately encouraging diverse, equitable and inclusive practices within our organization and throughout the media ecosystem.
+The Academy acknowledges the harmful role it has historically played in perpetuating racist and discriminatory practices and recognizes that diversity, equity, and inclusion requires the dismantling of systemic racism and discriminatory practices.
+As the largest non-profit professional media arts organization in Canada, we have a responsibility to examine our own practices, strengthen inclusion both internally and externally, and ultimately champion diverse, equitable and inclusive practices within our organization and throughout the media landscape.

 Our work has been guided by the Equity Committee of the Board of Directors.
-As part of our efforts to strengthen equity and inclusion at the Academy, we have recently launched an internal staff Equity Committee to drive change internally within the organization and hired an Inclusion Advisor who reports directly to the CEO on matters concerning diversity, equity and inclusion.
-Additionally, we have established a new partnership with Diversio to offer training and resources to all Academy members on unconscious bias, anti-racism, and active allyship.
+As part of our efforts to strengthen equity and inclusion at the Academy, an internal staff Equity Committee has been established to drive change within the organization on matters concerning accessibility, diversity, equity and inclusion.
+Additionally, training and resources have been offered to all Academy members on unconscious bias, anti-racism, and active allyship.

-The Academy continues to review and strengthen goals to measure progress on diversity, equity, and inclusion.
-During the 2020 AGM, the Academy set out to achieve the following goals:
+The Academy continues to review and strengthen goals to measure its progress.
+During our 2020 Annual General Meeting, the Academy set out to achieve the following goals:

-1. Open Doors: Opening doors and building training to underrepresented creators.
+1. Open Doors: Opening doors and training to underrepresented creators.

 2. Invest in Diversity: Advocating for and investing in a more diverse Canadian media landscape, and the stories that come with it.

-3. Remove Barriers: to participate in and to access the platforms which promote Canadian talent.
+3. Remove Barriers: Creating opportunities to access and utilize the platforms which promote Canadian talent.

 The Academy approaches systemic change using the following five pillars: